nasa/cumulus/docs/upgrade-notes/update-table-indexes-CUMULUS-3792.md

     sudo amazon-linux-extras install postgresql13
     ```

-    Once installed, a tmux session is started with two windows.
-The Cumulus database is connected to in each window
+    Once installed, a tmux session is started with two windows, the Cumulus database is connected to each window
     using the PostgreSQL client.
 The primary window is used for running the `CREATE INDEX` commands, while the secondary
     window is used to monitor the database and `CREATE INDEX` statement.
 The tmux session can be detached from and
     reattached to at a later time.